-This backend accepts several backend configurations to be used in order of appareance as a fallback mechanismn should one of them not be available.
+This backend accepts several backend configurations to be used in order of appearance as a fallback mechanism should one of them not be available.
+For example, you might want to configure the first backend be a RedisBackend and, as a fallback, configure a second cache backend based on the FileBackend, which steps in if Redis is unavailable.

 If backendConfigurations is an empty array this will act just like the NullBackend.